 If the formal representation is rejected the Council will issue a Notice of Rejection (NoR) letter.
 Included in this correspondence will be instructions on how to appeal to the Traffic Penalty Tribunal (TPT).

 TPT is an independent tribunal of impartial lawyers.
 They consider appeals by motorists and vehicle owners who have been issued with a PCN.
 The tribunal will not charge you to appeal.
 However, the decision made is final and binding to both the appellant and the Council.

 Note: At this stage, the discounted amount has expired.
 If the appeal is rejected, the full amount of the PCN is to be paid.

 Failure to pay the outstanding PCN or submit an appeal to TPT within 28 days from the NoR being issued, will result in the issue of a document called a ‘Charge Certificate’.
 This will increase the initial PCN (£70 or £50) by a further 50%.

 If the PCN is not paid within 14 days and remains outstanding following the Charge Certificate being issued, the Council will register the PCN as a debt at County Court.
 This registration incurs an additional fee of £8, for each PCN registered.
 This will be added to the outstanding PCN amount.

 Once the debt has been registered a TE3/TE9 document is sent to the registered keeper of the vehicle.
 This document notifies that the outstanding PCN has been registered with the County Court.
 It states a date, by which you must pay the total amount shown, or file a witness statement.

-For further information on the civil enforcement of Parking and Traffic Regulations outside London (PATROL), visit: PATROL .
-This website details which Councils are included.
-It also, has information on what you can do if you receive a PCN.
+For more details on the civil enforcement of Parking and Traffic Regulations outside London (PATROL), visit: PATROL .
+This website shows Councils that are included.
+It also says what you can do if you receive a PCN.